 What to test in an Email

 If it’s in the email, you can test it.
-Here is a list of the most essential elements to consider, and why you should seek to improve these:
+Here is our checklist of the most essential elements to consider and why you should seek to improve these:

 1. Subject line